passplate/passplate-app/README.md

   - Added Placeholder segues and screens for the favorites and upload recipe sections.

 Anne-Marie Prosper
-- User Signup/Login screen
+- User Signup & Login screen
-- Implemented basic signup/login functionality using Firebase email authentication
+- Implemented basic user signup/login functionality using email addresses and integrate with Firebase Authentication.
+  - Added alert error messages whenever signin or signup is unsuccessful.

 Faiza Rahman